How to Make a Diamond Kite

 Make a diamond kite - MBK Dowel DiamondMBK Dowel Diamond

 Anything you don't have is easily bought.
-If not exactly what I used, then at least something pretty similar!
+If it's not exactly what I used, then at least something pretty similar!

 The Dowel Diamond is a fairly large tailless kite, inspired by the famous Eddy design.
 However, it will still fit into nearly all road vehicles, ready to fly—either just in front of the rear seat or flat in the trunk (boot).

-This design is a great very-light-to-light-wind flyer.
+This design is a great very-light-to-light-wind flier.

 Setting up on the flying field is just a matter of attaching the bow-line toggle to put some curve into the horizontal spar.
 Then the flying line is attached to the bridle.